ibm-cloud-docs/Cloudant/api/authorization.md

 <!--

-### Example request to determine permissions, using Javascript
+See the following example request to determine permissions by using Javascript:

 ```javascript
 var nano = require('nano');